 Problems With “Evolving” Endosymbiotic Relationships

 A major question for evolutionary theory is how psyllids and aphids would have survived while waiting for endosymbiotic relationships with bacteria to form.
 The bacteria live in specialized structures inside the insects—where did the information to form those structures come from?
 Some might say the insects initially had genes for making the necessary amino acids and lost them after they obtained the endosymbiotic bacteria.
 But then why did these insects need endosymbiotic bacteria if they could make amino acids themselves?
-(This is a similar problem to the endosymbiotic theory of mitochondria and plastid origin in eukaryotic cells—see “Non-Evolution” of the Appearance of Mitochondria and Plastids in Eukaryotes: Challenges to Endosymbiotic Theory.)
+(This is a similar problem to the endosymbiotic theory of mitochondria and plastid origin in eukaryotic cells.)
 Many of the genes necessary for mitochondria and plastids to function are contained in the nuclear genome.
 Where did the information come from to form the pathways necessary to transport the proteins back to the organelles so they could function?
 If the organelles aren’t functioning (still waiting for those transport pathways to form), where is the selection pressure for the eukaryotic cell to keep them?

 In both Science articles the repeated mantra is that the endosymbiotic bacteria had “lost” genes.
 One article stated, “Genome reduction in endosymbiotic bacteria is a continuous process derived from their adaptation to intracellular life.”1 (emphasis added).
 This assumption is based on genomic comparisons between different Buchnera in many species of aphids.
 The species selected for comparison are based on evolutionary trees of aphids and bacteria, and evolutionists’s beliefs about when the two became associated.
 One of the striking things seen in this comparison is the amount of genomic stasis.
 It has been proposed that the genomes of endosymbiotic bacteria have not undergone chromosome rearrangements or acquired new genes.5 This is presumed to be the case because they have “lost” the genes necessary for rearranging their chromosomes as well as genes necessary for other life processes while becoming endosymbiotic.
 Although natural selection should favor the bacteria keeping certain genes, genes are purportedly lost at a rate of one every 5 to 10 million years.6 The transfer of genes from the bacteria to the host and/or acquisition of a secondary endosymbiont are suggested as possible compensatory mechanisms.
 The other possibility is that the bacteria never had certain genes in the first place.
 The bacterial genomes are small because God created the bacteria to live in the insect in a symbiotic relationship.
 It is also possible that many of these symbiotic relationships quickly formed following the curse—and more may have occurred in the new post-Flood environment.
 Gene loss within the endosymbiotic bacteria may have occurred (or may still be occurring) as a result of the formation of these new symbiotic relationships.